-Your digital wallet is protected by encryption and protected by passwords and legal identification.
-Because your digital wallet is secure, using a Bitcoin ATM is more secure because cryptocurrencies can only be sent if you share the correct passwords and security credentials, such as a QR code with someone.
-Bitcoin ATMs are one of the safest ways to buy, send or sell Bitcoin.
-First, Instant Transactions Protect You From Bitcoin Volatility.
+Your digital wallet is protected by encryption and secured by passwords and legal identification.
+Because your digital wallet is secure, using a Bitcoin ATM is even more secure since cryptocurrencies can only be sent if you share the correct passwords and security credentials, such as a QR code, with someone.
+Bitcoin ATMs are one of the safest ways to buy, send, or sell Bitcoin.
+First, instant transactions protect you from Bitcoin volatility.